English (ENGL) 491

 ENGL 491 is not available for challenge.

-Students in ENGL 491 complete an extended research project under the direction of a professor.
-The research topic will be determined by consultation between the student and the professor.
+Students in ENGL 491 complete an extended research and writing project under the direction of a professor.
+The topic for the project will be determined by consultation between the student and the professor.

-To receive credit for ENGL 491, you must achieve a minimum grade of 50 percent on each assignment and a composite course grade of at least “D” (50 percent).
+To receive credit for ENGL 491, you must achieve a minimum grade of 50 per cent on each assignment and a composite course grade of at least D (50 percent).
 The weighting of the course assignments is as follows: